 Answer: Tootsie Pop

 We tried to make it a little more difficult by showing just one flavor, but the first Chocolate Tootsie Pop, created in 1931, was the original flavor.
 All Tootsie Pops have a Tootsie Roll surprise in the center.
 But please, save your teeth and lick your way to the chewy center.
-Believe it or not, these foods are worse for your teeth than candy.
+Learn about how Halloween is celebrated around the world.

 One of two sisters